Zero-Knowledge: Constructing a SNARK Proof (Part 2/3)

 Binding the Commitments to the QAP Polynomials

 Let's start with three commitments: one per aggregate polynomial $L$, $R$, and $O$.
-Take $\pi_A$, the commitment to $L(\tau)$, which per Part 1 should be computed as the witness-weighted sum of per-variable polynomials $L_i$:1
+Denote $\pi_A$, the commitment to $L(\tau)$, which per Part 1 is defined as the witness-weighted sum of per-variable polynomials $L_i$:1

 $$\pi_A = L(\tau) \cdot G_1 = \sum_i s_i \cdot L_i(\tau) \cdot G_1$$